 - 11. Use care when charging the battery or performing maintenance on the battery and electrical system: - a.
 Make sure the battery charger is unplugged before connecting or disconnecting cables to the battery. - b.
-Charge the battery in a well-ventilated space, so gases produced while charging can dissipate.
-Make sure the battery vents in the caps are open. - c.
+Charge the battery in a well-ventilated space, so gases produced while charging can dissipate. - c.
 Keep sparks, flames, and smoking materials away from the battery at all times.
 To avoid sparks, use care when removing battery cables from posts. - d.
 Disconnect both battery cables before unplugging any wiring connectors or making repairs on the electrical system. - 12.
 Do not attempt to service the engine fuel injection system, which contains high pressure fuel and may cause injury if mishandled.
 For service of the pressurized fuel system, including the fuel pump module, fuel lines, and fuel injectors, contact your Walker dealer or authorized Kohler service dealer.